nicher92/aics/tutorials/04-nlg-decoding-transformers/README.md

 Code examples for different decoding methods and evaluation are available here: https://github.com/nilinykh/01-par-gen.
 In particular, inspect `utils.py` for beam search (BeamNode class + beam search itself).
 You can track decoding back to the particular line in `generate.py` file (https://github.com/nilinykh/01-par-gen/blob/1d2084ae42cc2d534ba56bf50d320ab64eea4264/model/generate.py#L127).
 We first initialise scorers (for metrics), and after some encoding of input features and processing, we prepare for decoding (https://github.com/nilinykh/01-par-gen/blob/1d2084ae42cc2d534ba56bf50d320ab64eea4264/model/generate.py#L309).
 Implementation of all decoding mechanisms is available there.
 Note that we use decoding during test or validation phase, but in train phase we do everything with teacher-forcing.

+### Multi-Modal Transformers

+An implementation of the two-stream multi-modal transformer for image captioning: https://github.com/yahoo/object_relation_transformer.
+There is also the paper link that describes this architecture in more detail.
+The benefit of using this particular transformer is the way they encode geometric information.
+It is not a simple set of bounding box coordinates, sizes, locatoins, but rather some relative function (displacement vector), and such more complex geometric representation helps the model to generate spatial relations much better.

+There are other transformers: Vl-BERT, LXMERT, UNITER.
+They all have GitHub repositories, you should be able to access them.